mosaicnetworks/babble/docs/fastsync.rst

 Algorithm Updates
 -----------------

-The new rule for inserting an Event in the Hasghraph prescribes that an Event should only be inserted if its parents belong to the Hashgraph or are referenced in one of the Roots.
+The new rule for inserting an Event in the Hashgraph prescribes that an Event should only be inserted if its parents belong to the Hashgraph or are referenced in one of the Roots.
 The algorithms for computing an Event's Round and LamportTimestamp have also changed slightly.

 There are six different scenarios to consider when computing an Event's Round;
-each corresponding to a different relashionship between the Event and its creator's Root.
+each corresponding to a different relationship between the Event and its creator's Root.

 .. image:: assets/round_algo.png